-How Do Members Participate In Their Credit Union?
+How Do Member-Owners Participate In Their Credit Union?

-Credit Union members are welcome to participate in decisions affecting their credit union by electing their board of directors or serving as a volunteer themselves.
-Each member has an equal voice, regardless of the amount of money they have in their accounts.
-This "one member, one vote" practice helps ensure that all credit unions operate in the best interest of everyone involved.
+Credit Union member-owners are welcome to participate in decisions affecting their credit union by electing their board of directors or serving as a volunteer themselves.
+Each member-owner has an equal voice, regardless of the amount of money they have in their accounts.
+This "one member-owner, one vote" practice helps ensure that all credit unions operate in the best interest of everyone involved.
 Some duties performed by volunteers may include establishing policies, setting rates, determining new services and ensuring the credit union's continuing financial soundness.

 Where Do Credit Union Profits Go?

-Back to the people who own them—their members.
+Back to the people who own them—their member-owners.
 How?
-The profits at the end of a financially sound year can flow back to its members in a number of possible forms, such as more or better products and services offered, or in an exceptional year, sometimes in the form of a year-end dividend or bonus sent directly to all current members.
+The profits at the end of a financially sound year can flow back to its member-owners in a number of possible forms, such as more or better products and services offered, or in an exceptional year, sometimes in the form of a year-end dividend or bonus sent directly to all current member-owners.